EU ties next Greek visit to election, reform will

 “The mission is provisionally scheduled to take place in late June/ early July 2012, but the date may be revised in the course of the following weeks.”

-The European Commission made it clear in the report that the continuation of an international aid program was contingent upon Athens pushing ahead with difficult reforms and on the formation of a government ready to honor the country’s debt-reduction pledges.
+The European Commission made it clear in the report that the continuation of an international aid programme was contingent upon Athens pushing ahead with difficult reforms and on the formation of a government ready to honour the country’s debt-reduction pledges.

 “Implementation risks will remain very high,” the report said.
 “Comprehensive international financial assistance can continue to be provided only if policy implementation improves.”

-The repeat election was called earlier this month after a May poll resulted in political deadlock between parties that support and oppose the 130-billion-euro rescue package Greece obtained in exchange for enacting tough austerity measures.
+The repeat election was called earlier this month to break the deadlock between parties that support and oppose the 130-billion-euro rescue package Greece obtained in exchange for enacting tough austerity measures.

 Concerns that the anti-bailout leftist SYRIZA party could win the election - it is currently running a close second in the polls behind the pro-bailout conservative New Democracy party - have sent shockwaves throughout Europe, raising fears that Greece may be obliged to leave the euro.